 Are you teaching a full semester personal finance course or strongly integrating personal finance into another class?
 If yes, this workshop is for you.
 Apply online today!

 All costs associated with the conference – including meals during the event, curriculum materials are provided FREE of charge.
 Participants may chose to stay in the new WSU dormitory, Shocker Hall, at a very reasonable rate of around $40/night.
-Scholarships for housing are also available.
-See details below.
+Full scholarships for housing are also available. *See details below.
+Before you decide against the dorm, please note that the bedrooms are separate and lockable so it isn’t the old style dorm room.
+If you are strongly against staying in the dorm, contact me for another option.
 Bring a colleague and specify your roommate.
-Reservation information will be available a little later.
+We usually try to match with grade/subject area if we are assigning.
 Rooms are set up as double occupancy and are designed suite-style sharing a bathroom.
-Each room is carpeted and furnished with two single beds, a sink/vanity, a closet and drawer space in the two desks and dressers.
+There are a few rooms that have 4 bedrooms and 2 bathrooms that we also try to use that the teachers have enjoyed.
+Each room is carpeted and furnished with two single beds, a sink/vanity separate from the toilet, a closet and drawer space in the two desks and dressers.
 Bedding is provided.
 Daily maid service is not included in the rates, but public areas will be routinely cleaned.

-*Scholarships for housing is free for teachers teaching a full semester course and coming from over an hour away.
+*Full scholarships for housing on Monday night are provided to teachers teaching a full semester course and coming from over an hour away.
 A letter confirming that you teach a full semester course will be requested later and that letter will get you free housing and free grad credit if desired.

 GRADUATE CREDIT OPTION: